 Current students can sign up for housing as early as November.
 You can complete the process through mySLU or in person at SLU's housing office in DuBourg Hall.
 The Department of Housing and Residence Life can walk you through the process and has all the details about on-campus housing options.

 You can add money to your SLU ID, check account balances, and view your meal plan and transaction history through SLU ID eAccounts.

 SLU has more than a dozen locations on campus equipped for printing and starts you out each fall semester (and summer if you are enrolled) with credits to use within the academic year.

 The Student Health Center can help you have medication delivered to campus and offers nurse visits, physical therapy, occupational therapy and dietetic information.

-Counseling services are available on campus to all Saint Louis University students free of charge, including full-time, part-time, graduate, law and medical students.
+Counseling services are free of charge on campus to all Saint Louis University students, including full-time, part-time, graduate, law and medical students.
 To schedule an appointment, call 314-977-8255 (TALK).
-In an emergency, consult with the University Counseling Center 24/7 behavioral health nurse triage line by calling 314-977-8255 and press option #9.
+In an emergency, consult with the University Counseling Center 24/7 behavioral health nurse triage line by calling 314-977-8255 and pressing option #9.
 (Review mental health crisis resources and warning signs.)

-You can also find health and wellness resources on a variety of topics from Simon Recreation Center.
+You can also find health and wellness resources on various topics from Simon Recreation Center.

 There is no fee for University transcripts.
 Official transcripts of your academic record at SLU, including work completed in the 1818 Advanced College Credit program, are available through the Office of the University Registrar.
 You can also access an unofficial transcript through Banner Self Service.